 When you say to yourself “I can’t ever have this food again”, whatever it may be, you will immediately crave it.
 With the 10% leeway this isn’t an issue.
 And, as your body gets healthier, you will find these cravings more than likely disappear anyway.

 6. SUGAR CRAVINGS

-We all crave something sweet every now and then, it’s only natural (especially if we are stressed or tired) so don’t beat yourself up over it; the body simply wants to find the quickest and easiest way to fuel itself for instant energy, and so it craves the instant gratification of SUGAR.
+We all crave something sweet every now and then, it’s only natural (especially if we are stressed or tired), so don’t beat yourself up over it.
+The body simply wants to find the quickest and easiest way to fuel itself for instant energy, and so it craves the instant gratification of SUGAR!

-Giving in to this temptation does make you feel better in the short term sure, but in the long term – not so good.
-Giving in to sugar cravings just sets you up on a cycle of a high, then the inevitable crash – and it’s this fluctuating blood sugar that leads to the belly fat storage that most of us desperately want to avoid.
+Giving in to this temptation does make you feel better in the short term, sure.
+But, in the long term, not so good.
+Giving in to sugar cravings just sets you up on a cycle of a high, then the inevitable crash.
+And, it’s this fluctuating blood sugar that leads to the belly fat storage that most of us desperately want to avoid.

 Yes, you CAN eat chocolate!

 When in the middle of a sugar craving that you just can’t shake by other distraction methods, eat a teaspoon of maple syrup, coconut sugar, or a tablespoon of this healthy homemade frosting.
 This is by far better than any other junk foods.